TheBoneJarmer/Arqan/README.md

 Arqan is a classlib which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW 3.3.2 functions and enums.

 ## Installation
 Due to the differences between how OpenGL works per operating system I maintain two versions of Arqan.
 One for Windows and one for Linux.
+And for Windows I maintain a version per architecture.
+See the commands below.

 ```
+dotnet add package Arqan.Windows.x64
-dotnet add package Arqan.Windows
+dotnet add package Arqan.Windows.x86
 dotnet add package Arqan.Linux
 ```